zevweiss/libhotpatch/README.md

   patching DSOs.
 These are matched against the absolute paths of the DSOs in the address space of the process via `fnmatch(3)`, so you can use shell glob patterns to specify e.g. `/usr/lib/*`.
-Note though that slashes 'are' matched by `*`, unlike a shell glob.
-If the first character of `LIBHOTPATCH_SKIP` is \'!\', matching of all patterns is inverted and only DSOs 'not' matching any of the patterns specified in the rest of the variable will be skipped.
+Note though that slashes *are* matched by `*`, unlike a shell glob.
+If the first character of `LIBHOTPATCH_SKIP` is '!', matching of all patterns is inverted and only DSOs *not* matching any of the patterns specified in the rest of the variable will be skipped.
   Patterns may be separated by spaces, tabs, newlines, or colons.

-== Plans for future development
+## Plans for future development

 - Provide more useful information to tracing function (e.g. a pointer to a modifiable struct describing machine state, which would be